 When registering a client, you can specify which authenticate class will be used in the authenticate_class column.
 Your own authenticate class can be added as a plugin in the service.yml configuration file.
 In a typical organization, you might need to support various authentication providers.
 For example, your API portal supports employees to be authenticated with SPNEGO/Kerberos SSO with AD and customers with a user table in a database.

 By default, we have implemented LDAP, SPNEGO/Kerberos, User table and GitHub repo for authentication and authorization.
 Other authentication method can be easily supported if there are requests from our users.

-Due to security reasons, all client must be registered before authenticated on the server.
+Due to security reasons, all clients must be registered before being authenticated on the server.
 Unregistered clients are not supported on this implementation.

 Client Micro Service

 This service has several endpoints and listening to port 6884.